Veterinary Internships Abroad

 • Students can research global organizations like the Federation of Asian Veterinary Associations, the World Veterinary Association (WVA), and the Federation of Veterinarians of Europe.
 Students can research global regional veterinary bodies as well, which may list internship opportunities globally.

-Contact clinics, hospitals, organizations directly
+Contact clinics, hospitals, and organizations directly

 • Reaching out directly to veterinary clinics, animal hospitals, wildlife organizations, or conservation projects can provide valuable opportunities, particularly in Australia, New Zealand, the UK, and Africa.